opennetworkinglab/aether-docs/edge_deployment/overview.rst

 The open ports can be restricted to specific internet addresses which are used for Aether.

-The Management Server needs to have an IP address assigned to it, which can be either:
+The Management Router needs to have an IP address assigned to it, which can be
+either:

 * A public static IP address

-* Behind NAT with port forwarding with the ports listed above forwarded to the Management Server
+* Behind NAT with port forwarding with the ports listed above forwarded to the Management Router

-In either case, the Management Server's IP address should be assigned using a reserved DHCP if possible, which eases the installation process.
+In either case, the Management Router's IP address should be assigned using a reserved DHCP if possible, which eases the installation process.

 BESS-based Network Topology
 ---------------------------

 The :doc:`Software-only BESS UPF </edge_deployment/bess_upf_deployment>`, is
-supported for production use in the Aether 1.5 release.
+supported for production as of the Aether 1.5 and later releases.
 This UPF can be used for deployments that do not have P4 switching hardware.

 .. image:: images/edge_mgmt_only.svg
    :alt: BESS network topology